lkaihua/carp/dev.md

 ### MVP

 [X] To navigate folders and open files
-[ ] To have a breadcrumb navigation bar
+[x] To have a breadcrumb navigation bar
+[x] To abbreviate very long folder/file name smartly [x] To dynamically load images to preview
+[ ] To highlight video or image files in current folder

+### Nice to have
+[ ] To highlight the previous folder after navigation to upper folder.
-[ ] To generate thumbnails when entering a gallery folder [ ] To dynamically load images to preview
+[ ] To generate thumbnails when entering a gallery folder

 ### Work log

 ##### 2022-02-15

-- Extract fs.go from http to customize file serving.
+- Extract fs.go from Go's offical `http` in order to customize file / dir display.

 #### 2022-03-01

-- Add detection for folder, image, video
+- Add detection for folder, image, video files.

 #### 2022-03-03

 - Add serving static assets style/js/icons.
 - Integrate Bootstrap css and icons.

+#### 2022-03-08

+- Add lazyload for images in vanilla JS, only load images in the current and the next viewport.
+- Add a url query `entryType` to highlight file types in current folder.
+[ ] Plans to keep query between page jumps.

 ### features